Fairfax Financial: 2000s

-Recent years
+2010s

 As of December 31, 2010, Fairfax had total assets of approximately $31.7 billion, and its revenue for the prior twelve months was approximately $6.2 billion.
-Since Watsa took over, the company book value per share has compounded by 23% per year, while the common stock price has followed the growth at 19% per year.

 On September 23, 2013, Fairfax made an offer to purchase cell phone maker BlackBerry for $4.7 billion or $9.00 a share.
 BlackBerry announced it had signed a letter of intent but would be open to other offers until November 4, 2013.
 Fairfax already held 10% of BlackBerry.
 The deal was later scrapped in favor of a US$1 billion cash injection which, according to one analyst, represented the level of confidence BlackBerry's largest shareholder had in the company.

+On January 30, 2015, Fairfax Financial Holdings Limited launched Fairfax India Holdings Corporation, following the election of Narendra Modi, raising approximately US$1 billion to make long-term investments in India.

 In 2016, Fairfax offered seed funding to Kitchener startup, DOZR Inc. through their investment and innovation unit, Fair Ventures.
 Fair Ventures and Fairfax went on to support DOZR through multiple funding pitches, including the Colorado-based BaseCamp Equity Partners pitch in 2019.
 This pitch landed DOZR with $14 million CAD.

+In July 2017, Fairfax Financial completed its acquisition of Allied World Assurance Company Holdings, AG for approximately US$4.9 billion in cash.
+Allied World continues to operate under its existing brand as a global specialty insurer within the Fairfax group.

 In 2017, Fairfax Financial Holdings increased its ownership of Torstar's non-voting shares from 20% to 40%.
 In late May 2020, Torstar accepted an offer of a sale of the company to NordStar Capital.
 The $52 million deal, supported by Fairfax, was expected to close by year end.

 On April 24, 2018, it was announced that Fairfax Financial Holdings Ltd. would acquire the Canadian division of Toys "R" Us for approximately $234 million with the intention to keep the 82 remaining stores in Canada open under the Toys "R" Us brand even after the chain's liquidation in the United States.
 The deal was completed on June 1, 2018.
 Fairfax sold Toys R Us Canada to businessman Doug Putman in 2021.

-Fairfax Latin America Ltd. is a wholly owned subsidiary of Fairfax.
-Based in Miami, Florida, it offers a wide range of general insurance products, including property, automobile and various specialty lines, through its subsidiaries located in Argentina, Chile, Colombia and Uruguay.

-Fairfax Latin America has approximately 970 employees and, in 2021, generated annual gross premiums that exceeded US$727 million.

-Fairfax Latin America underwrites through SBS Seguros Colombia S.A., Southbridge Insurance Company, Meridional Seguros and SBI Seguros Uruguay S.A.

-Fairfax Financial has over 8,200 employees worldwide (5,000 of them in the United States).
-There are just 30 employees at head office in Toronto.